tigerfarm/arduino/Altair101/READMEuserGuide.md

 + Indicator     HLDA : On, non-processor mode, clock timer mode.
 -----------
 + STOP          Stop clock timer.
 + RUN           Run a timer sequence.
+Before using RUN, use EXAMINE to set the timer minutes.
                 1. Set the timer minutes using the address toggles: A1 is 1 minute, A2 is 2, ...
 A15 is 15.
                 2. To do: Start the timer using the timer minutes value.
 + SINGLE up     Not implemented.
 + SINGLE down   Not implemented.
 + EXAMINE       1.
-Set Address toggles to timer array value.
+Set Address toggle to timer array value.
                 2. Flip EXAMINE.
                 3. Timer array index is displayed in the Data lights.
                 4. Timer array value is displayed in the Address lights: A1:1 minute, ..., A15:15 minutes.
-+ EXAMINE NEXT  1.
-Timer array index is incremented.
++ EXAMINE NEXT  Not implemented.
+                1. Timer array index is incremented.
                 2. Timer array index is displayed in the Data lights.
                 3. Timer array value is displayed in the Address lights: A1:1 minute, ..., A15:15 minutes.
++ DEPOSIT       Not implemented.
-+ DEPOSIT       1.
-Set Address lights to timer array value: A1:1 minute, ..., A15:15 minutes.
+                1. Set Address lights to timer array value: A1:1 minute, ..., A15:15 minutes.
                 2. Flip DEPOSIT.
                 3. Timer value is displayed in the Address lights.
                 4. Timer array counter value is displayed in the Data lights.
                 5. Timer array value is stored into the timer array at the array counter value.
-+ DEPOSIT NEXT  1.
-Set Address lights to timer array value: A1:1 minute, ..., A15:15 minutes.
++ DEPOSIT NEXT  Not implemented.
+                1. Set Address lights to timer array value: A1:1 minute, ..., A15:15 minutes.
                 2. Flip DEPOSIT NEXT.
                 3. Timer array index is incremented.
                 4. Timer array index is displayed in the Data lights.
                 5. Timer array value is displayed in the Address lights.
                 6. Timer time value is stored into the memory array, at the incremented array index value.
++ RESET         Not implemented.
-+ RESET         1.
-Set timer array index to 1 (D0).
+                1. Set timer array index to 1 (D0).
                 2. Timer array index is displayed in the Data lights.
                 3. Timer array value is displayed in the Address lights.
 + PROTECT       Decrease MP3 player volume.